-Episode 9: Infineon‘s global startup cooperation program – Let‘s speed up your market entry
+Episode 9: Infineon‘s global startup co-innovation program – Let‘s speed up your market entry

 As the world continues to embrace big data, increased connectivity, and automation, the IoT industry does not stop growing and is still booming.
 An increasing number of IoT startups are joining this trend.
 New companies founded by ambitious people who want to help shape the Internet of Things of the future – making the IoT what it needs to be: real, secure and easy.
 In this episode, we discuss with Lamin Ben-Hamdane, Head of Startup Cooperation at Infineon, why startups are so important for the IoT industry's ability to innovate and how we're helping them shape the future of the Internet of Things.

-More information about Infineon’s global startup cooperation program can be found here.
+More information about Infineon’s global startup co-innovation program can be found here.

 Guest: Lamin Ben-Hamdane

 The potential of the Internet of Things is well known.
 But how do we actually implement it?
 How can people and companies benefit from it?
 In this podcast, we meet experts from infineon, partners and customers who tell us how it can work and what it takes to Make IoT work.
 My name is Thomas Reinhardt, I am your host, and I am excited to have this great opportunity sharing this podcast with all of you.